WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   5. phrase: settle one's affairs - make any necessary arrangements, such as writing a will, before one's death. 在死前做任何必要的安排，例如写遗嘱。

   6. noun: a wooden bench with a high back and arms, typically incorporating a box under the seat. 带高背和扶手的木制长凳，通常在座椅下方装有一个盒子。

+- shell

+  1. noun: the hard protective outer case of a mollusc or crustacean.

+     _"cowrie shells"_

+  2. noun: an explosive artillery projectile or bomb.

+     _"the sound of the shell passing over, followed by the explosion"_

+  3. noun: something resembling or likened to a shell because of its shape or its function as an outer case.

+     _"pasta shells"_

+  4. noun: the metal framework of a vehicle body.

+  5. noun: a light racing boat.

+  6. noun: an inner or roughly made coffin.

+  7. noun: the hand guard of a sword.

+  8. noun(PHYSICS): each of a set of orbitals around the nucleus of an atom, occupied or able to be occupied by electrons of similar energies.

+  9. noun(COMPUTING): short for shell program.

+  10. verb: bombard with shells.

+      _"several villages north of the security zone were shelled"_

+  11. verb: remove the shell or pod from (a nut or seed).

+      _"they were shelling peas"_

+  12. phrase: shell out - pay a specified amount of money, especially an amount that is resented as being excessive.

+      _"she ended up shelling out for two rooms"_

 - shipper